jrandle244/clone-cad/README.md

 The aliases are designed to make it easy to regonize know users i.e. yourself or friends so you dont have to remember their IP they're entered as `IP:Name` and seperated by a comma.
 If the server would display or log the IP it'll check it will grab the first alias the IP has, otherwise it just displays the IP.

-After all that, open `Developer Command Prompt for VS 2017` in administrator mode.
-Opening in admin is required, as installing a service isn't something a normal user is supposed to do.
-Type `cd [the folder path you put the server in]`.
-If it is not on the C drive you will need to do `cd /d [folder]` instead.

-Then type `installutil BCRPDBServer.exe` and hit enter.
-If you see it say `rollback` anywhere it means it was unsuccessful and you probably didn't follow the steps properly.

-Then go to Services and double click on BCRP Database.
-Get the path of your settings file, and copy it.
-Then go to start parameters and press hyphen and the path.
-The hyphen before the path is very important.
-This sets your settings file so the database remembers where it is.
-If all goes well, the database should start shortly after booting up and stop when shutting down.
-Just make sure that you have your ethernet plugged in or wifi set to auto connect on startup.

-To uninstall follow these steps but use `installutil.exe /u BCRPDBServer.exe`.
-Then delete all the files associated with the database (exes, database file, config, etc).
 ## Keeping up-to-date
 Just as a side note, I will have `(client)` or `(server)` at the end of my bug fixes in the release notes.
 If your version is not mentioned in the release notes then you most definately do not have to patch the new update.
 ## About